 - 1 year warranty

 The box suggests 30 days battery life.
-I was sceptical given the weight and price of this brush.
+I was skeptical given the weight and price of this brush.

 It soon proved me wrong, it lasted for 30 days and then some.